From request to signed report.

 Report

 CUSPAP-grade, signed, delivered.
 A bound PDF and machine-readable summary, signed by an AACI in good standing with the Appraisal Institute of Canada.
-Audit-ready, IFRS-aligned, court-defensible.
+Audit-ready and IFRS-aligned.

 What AACI means on a report.

-The Appraisal Institute of Canada (AIC) administers a three-tier designation path.
-The AACI (Accredited Appraiser Canadian Institute) is the highest tier - it requires a university degree, completion of the AIC's applied experience program, and demonstrated competency in commercial and complex property valuation.
+The Appraisal Institute of Canada (AIC) offers two recognized designations: the Canadian Residential Appraiser (CRA®) and the Accredited Appraiser Canadian Institute (AACI®).
+The AACI is the credential for commercial and complex property valuation.
+Earning it requires a university degree, AIC education requirements, and completion of the AIC's applied experience program - by completing these requirements, a candidate demonstrates competency in commercial and complex property valuation.

 The designation is not a title.
 It is a practice obligation - continuing education, peer review, professional liability insurance, and adherence to CUSPAP in every engagement.

-Every practitioner on the Appraisals.on.ca bench holds an active AACI designation in good standing.
-We verify designation status with the AIC before routing any engagement.
-If a practitioner's status lapses, they are removed from the active bench until reinstatement.
+Every practitioner who signs for Appraisals.on.ca holds an active AACI designation in good standing.
+We verify designation status with the AIC before assigning any engagement.
+If a practitioner's status lapses, they do not sign commercial reports until reinstatement is confirmed.

 A CUSPAP-compliant report is accepted by all major Canadian lenders, OSFI-regulated institutions, the Canada Revenue Agency, and Canadian courts.
 If your engagement requires IFRS alignment, the CUSPAP framework accommodates IVS methodology references.